Pain Rescue Team Helps Seriously Ill Kids Cope In Terrible Times

 So, at a time when addiction to opioid painkillers is a crisis, finding alternative ways to manage pain and provide comfort is crucial, she says.
 Because not all pain can be taken away.

 Chambers says research shows most children, even in hospitals, don't get adequate pain care.
-And sometimes, doctors just can't eliminate the pain.
+And sometimes doctors just can't eliminate the pain.

 "Every clinician who works with a child in pain hopes that we will be able to take away all the pain," Chambers says.
 "That isn't always possible."